railsgirls/guides.railsgirls.com/_posts/2012-04-30-commenting.markdown

 rake db:migrate
 {% endhighlight %}

-## Step 2: Add relations to models
+## *2.*Add relations to models

 You need to make sure that Rails knows the relation between objects (ideas and comments).
 As one idea can have many comments we need to make sure the idea model knows that.
 Open app/models/idea.rb and after the row
 {% highlight ruby %}
 class Idea < ActiveRecord::Base